 When it comes to ordering, he likes to first evaluate a restaurant’s Italian sandwich.
 Then, if he’s impressed, he may come back and order something else on the menu.
-“I’ve tried just about every damn Italian sandwich in the city,” says Wilson, 34, who started the podcast in 2018.
+“I’ve tried just about every damn Italian sandwich in the city,” says Wilson.

 Wilson always orders sides with his sandwiches.
 His favorites?
 Spicy chips and Italian pasta salad.
 And to drink, Wilson tends to grab a soda or a Gatorade.
 “It’s not necessarily a beer dish,” he says.
 “And while I may drink a lot, there’s no reason to be cracking an IPA for the sake of it when you’re eating this heavy, bread sandwich.”

 Wilson, who is 36, started the podcast back in 2018 as a fun side project while working full-time in technology sales.
 In March 2022, he quit his day job to focus more on Stoned Appétit; he also recently became the life and leisure correspondent for Mile High Life, an offshoot of Mile High Sports.
 “I get to talk about food and goof off and be myself,” he says.
 “Quite literally, I’ve been living the dream for the last year and change.”